Supporting People Experiencing Suicidal Ideation and Non-Suicidal Self-injurious Behaviour

 -

-Develop confidence in how to manage persons with suicidal ideation and self-harm behaviours in the community
+Develop confidence in how to manage persons with suicidal ideation and self-injurious behaviours in the community

 -

-Acute and ongoing management of people with suicidal ideation and self-harm
+Acute and ongoing care and support of people with suicidal ideation and self-injury

 -